 Wing Chun Classes for Adults

-Class structures will generally have a central subject to focus on.
+Although Wing Chun class structures vary, they will generally have a central subject to focus on.
 A warm-up is always important to start off with, no matter the subject matter.
-A Wing Chun Sifu may discuss the specifics of the subject briefly before calling for a drill line for the students to partner up at.
+A Wing Chun Sifu may discuss the specifics of the subject briefly before calling for a drill line or for the students to partner up.
 A good drill line is one that constantly changes training partners.
 Talking in a group class is best kept at a minimum, and if necessary, should be kept on-topic.
 Part of Wing Chun is understanding it WITHOUT being told the answer straight away!
 After drill lines, sparring tends to come up next.
-Sparring with your fellow students is very important.
+Sparring in Wing Chun with your fellow students is very important.
 School dynamics are ultimately going to shape the individual take-away from each class.
 While it is certainly important to interact with the Sifu, interacting with the other students should also be encouraged.
 A good Wing Chun school has students helping each other out!

 Wing Chun schools will vary in how traditional they are.
 How traditional a school you want is purely on you, the potential new student.
 Do they stick with the lineage of Ip Man, or do they follow a different lineage?
 One of the best questions you can ask a Sifu of a school, is what their lineage is.
 If they have a well-documented lineage to show, chances are that they follow a more traditional path at their core.